leo-brown/uisp-leads-to-kml/README.md

 # uisp-leads-to-kml
-Exports Ubiquiti UISP Leads as a KML File
+Exports Ubiquiti UISP Leads as a KML File for import into GIS.

+Usage: ./import <csv_file> <kml_file>